sanket-kumar/node-bootstrap/README.md

 Ready to use Node js project with **Express framework**, **Mysql** (pool connections), **Mongo** (*Mongoose*, pool connections) and Logging functionalities.

 ## Installation
-* Rename .env.default file to .env and configure with you Mysql and Mongo DB credentials.
+* Rename .env.default file to .env and configure using Mysql and Mongo DB credentials.
 Also define port on which server has to run.
 For eg : 8000
 * To run and install dependencies, just run following command and server will start on configured port :

  ```